-Designed for two to four players, this game is a fun and effective way to build math fact fluency for addition and subtraction.
+Play tri-FACTa for a fun and effective way to build math fact fluency for addition and subtraction.
 Math facts up to 20, for grades 1 and up.

 Mastering the concept of fact families helps kids learn math facts, a crucial step in mathematics success.

-Designed for two or more players, this game aims to make math practice fun.
+Math Dice Jr. for two or more players.
+This game aims to make math practice fun.
 Recommended for ages 6 to 10.